harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 ```

 ## Video tutorials
-a.
-July 2022: The following presentation at [JuliaCon 2022](https://pretalx.com/juliacon-2022/talk/KJTGC3/) introduces the package in greater depth and how to use it's various features.
+1. July 2022: Presentation at the [JuliaCon 2022](https://pretalx.com/juliacon-2022/talk/KJTGC3/) introduces the package in greater depth and how to use it's various features.

 ```@raw html
 <align="center"/>
 <a href="https://www.youtube.com/watch?v=OeONXwD4JJY">